SliTaz-official/slitaz-wiki/en/guides/wicd.rst

 Then remove the network-plugin from the LX Panel by right clicking on the network-plugin.

-Reboot — don't test before rebooting, because :file:`network.sh` is interfering with :program:`WICD` (even if you stop it by typing :command:`/etc/int.d/network.sh stop`).
+Reboot — don't test before rebooting, because :file:`network.sh` is interfering with :program:`Wicd` (even if you stop it by typing :command:`/etc/int.d/network.sh stop`).